localstack/localstack.github.io/content/faq/E-ci-credits/index.md

 ---
 id: ci-credits
-question: "How many CI Credits do I get?"
+question: "How many CI credits do I get with my plan?"
 tags: ['application']
 ---